singhdivya-2895/singhdivya-2895/README.md

 [![Banner](https://github.com/singhdivya-2895/singhdivya-2895/blob/main/divya_singh_github.png)](https://www.linkedin.com/in/singhdivyatech/)

 Greetings, I'm Divya Singh.
-I bring over approx 4 years of comprehensive experience to the table, comprising exposure to both front-end and backend-technologies with sepcialization in .Net Technologies.
+I bring over approx 4 years of comprehensive experience to the table, comprising exposure to both front-end and backend-technologies with specialization in .Net Technologies.
 My expertise lies in constructing, diagnosing, and sustaining intricate software functionalities.
 I have a strong proficiency in designing and developing innovative features that enhance performance and functionality.
 My approach to problem-solving is proactive, and I possess exceptional critical thinking and collaboration skills.

 ## 💅🏻 Languages & Tools